Are you ready to take your brand from ground zero to sparkling heights?

 #12.
 Sparkcentral – WINNER

 Sparkcentral has been specifically developed to help companies monitor customer support requests on social media.
-The tool can track every tweet, chat, or Facebook post in real-time, and quickly send them to the brand’s customer support team.
+This brand mentions tool can track every tweet, chat, or Facebook post in real-time, and quickly send them to the brand’s customer support team.

 - The first, one-of-its-kind tool which helps track customer service requests on social media